nealchester/NC-Framework/readme.md

 ## Folder Structure

-This section explains the theme's file structure and the general content within the folders and main files directory.
+This section explains the general content within the folders and main files.

 ### Main directory folders
 Refer to the `readme.md` file within each folder for more information.